Taxstra Logo

 The errors are quiet, automated, and expensive

-Here's the direct answer: most high-income returns don't fail in an audit.
+Most complex returns don't fail in an audit.
 They fail in a computer.
-The IRS matches every W-2, 1099, and K-1 it receives against what your return reports, and any mismatch generates an automated notice — no human required.
+The IRS matches every W-2, 1099, and K-1 it receives against what your return reports, and any mismatch generates an automated notice.
+No human required.

 Once your income includes equity compensation, pass-through entities, rentals, or multiple states, the number of places a return can silently break multiplies.
 A generalist preparer working through a 400-return season doesn't have time to reconcile your brokerage basis or rebuild a missing K-1 basis schedule.
 So the error ships, and you find out eighteen months later.